abhayrjoshi/The-Impartial-Machines-Project/README.md

 ## Participation Guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to abhay.joshi.in@ieee.org.
+Please report unacceptable behavior to abhay.joshi.in@ieee.org or ssai.thejeshwar.in@ieee.org.